madetech/blog/posts/design_patterns_strategy.md

 >
 > -- _Bertrand Mayer_

-So what we can do is create a series of classes, one per unique character, that defines how each of those characters implement their various abilities:
+So what we can do is create a series of classes known as strategies, one per unique character, that defines how each of those characters implement their various abilities:

 ```
 class Dva